Secure Flight Passenger Data that wasn’t, or Client side validation for the win!

 That mismatch with my KTN was enough to not show Pre✓ on my boarding pass.

-Now Sleepy Jade Brain™ kicks in and has just enough hope and desperation to fire up Chrome Developer Tools.
+At this point Sleepy Jade Brain™ kicks in and has just enough hope and desperation to fire up Chrome Developer Tools.
 It looks like a form with disabled fields.
 Why a form instead of rendering out a fake form or something?
 I can change my KTN and that’s part of the form, why not my name? (yes, this is conflating technical limitations with policy intentions)

 Okay, it is a form field and they’ve set the